It’s time for a New Reality, and here’s why…

 BANR offers web pages, blogposts, books, films and events that highlight promising developments capable of bringing “democracy to everyday life.”
 We advocate for people to have more voice, more choice and more shared responsibility.

 We envision a “revolution by conversation.”
-While adversarial conversations have become the norm these days — our Second Saturdays and other events provide a friendly and respectful setting for civil discourse.
+While adversarial conversations have become the norm these days — our events provide a friendly and respectful setting for civil discourse.

 It’s not essential that we all agree with each other on everything.
 But it is essential that each of us feel included in the conversation.